klpragna-04/Spotify-Advanced-SQL-and-Query-Optimization/README.md

 This demonstrates that the index greatly reduced both execution and planning time, resulting in a highly optimized query.

 ---

-This README description is structured to clearly showcase the problem, the solution (index creation), and the improvement in performance, while maintaining a professional and accessible tone for GitHub.
----

 ## Conclusion